Elections & Voting

-If you are permanently disabled, you may arrange to have mail ballot applications (not the actual ballots) mailed to you automatically for five years.
+If you are permanently disabled, you may arrange to have mail ballot applications (not the actual ballots) mailed to you automatically.

 If emergency circumstances arise after the regular mail ballot application deadline, you can apply for an emergency mail ballot at your local board of canvassers until 4 p.m. on the day before the election.
 Your emergency mail ballot must be received by the state Board of Elections by 9 p.m. the day of the election.